seamusduncmcgrath/DeadIslandRiptide-CustomClient/README.md

 * Improved support for laptop GPUs

 # Notes
 This was a fun project of mine I've been working on for a bit, so I thought I would upload the source so others can learn about it.
-If you're confused about the weird folder structure of the original, it's because it follows the same structure of the original EXE's source code.
+If you're confused about the weird folder structure of the original, it's because it follows the same structure of the original EXE's source code and dynamically links the games DLLs so I don't have to GetProcAddress 100 times